maksliu/valid/README.md

 ### Validating a Simple Value

-For a simple value, such as a string or an integer, you may use `validation.Validate()` to validate it.
+For a simple value, such as a string or an integer, you may use `valid.Validate()` to validate it.
 For example,

 ```go
 package main